-It becomes increasingly hard to distinguish your service, product, or brand from its competitors, both direct and indirect.
 Tens of thousands of companies are getting launched globally every week.
 In a world like this, it is tough to get noticed.
 And effective branding starts with a terrific logo.

 What makes a logo look modern?

 Even though the term modern is associated with an era that lasted from the early 1900s until the late 1970s, its principles are still present today.
 What makes some design modern is the way it effectively communicates information to an observer.
-Using sans-serif typeface, photographs instead of illustrations, grid system, primary and simple colors, and minimalist elements make one design modern.
+Here are a few simple guidelines on how to make a logo look more modern:

 A few vetting tricks to see if your logo will sink or swim